 • Speed: Very fast

 Best for: Simple digital PDFs where speed matters more than table accuracy.
+Useful as a baseline.

 5. mineru — 0.831 overall